Alvise Gritti: Early career

 Stationing himself in Galata, across the Golden Horn from Constantinople, Gritti became involved in banking and trade, particularly with Venice.
 Though trading in a variety of goods, such as saltpeter, salt milk, clothes, saffron, tin, and wine, grain and gems were some of Gritti’s most prominent ventures.
 The former was imported to Venice, while the latter found a patron in the sultan.
-Gritti was thus involved in the creation and presentation of Suleiman the Magnificent’s golden Venetian helmet-crown.
+Gritti was thus involved in the creation and presentation of Süleyman the Magnificent's Venetian Helmet.
 His success was evidenced by his luxurious palazzo, with expansive gardens, stables, and numerous servants, stables, as well as by extravagant garments and jewelry.
 His court was host to feasts and entertainments, as well as Italian merchants and humanists.

-The origins of Gritti’s relationship with Ibrahim Pasha, who was appointed Grand Vizier to Suleiman in 1523, are unclear, but Gritti won favor with Ibrahim, who entrusted him with great responsibilities, making him a business partner.
+The origins of Gritti’s relationship with Pargalı Ibrahim Pasha, who was appointed Grand Vizier to Suleiman in 1523, are unclear, but Gritti won favor with Ibrahim, who entrusted him with great responsibilities, making him a business partner.
 It is possible that Ibrahim Pasha was influenced by his childhood ties to Venice, as he was born on the Venetian island of Parga.
-Regardless, Ibrahim Pasha seems to have sought Gritti’s opinion on matters pertaining to foreign policy and him and the sultan are known to have visited Gritti’s house in Galata.
+Regardless, Ibrahim Pasha seems to have sought Gritti’s opinion on matters pertaining to foreign policy and he and the sultan are known to have visited Gritti’s house in Galata.
 Also in 1523 Gritti’s father ascended to the position of doge of Venice, a move that furthered Gritti’s political power.
 Gritti was known as the “Prince’s Son” and was likely partially responsible for Ibrahim Pasha’s favorable policies towards Venice.

+Gritti never converted to Islam, and kept his faith to Christianity along with his Christian name, despite the usual necessity of doing so to gain high-ranking positions within the Ottoman government.
+Instead, he used his wealth to greatly bolster his political power, including by giving frequent loans to many government officials.
+Since he was born into a power family with his father as the Doge of Venice, he was also already well-acquainted with this level of society, and had many strong political connections throughout Europe.
+These made him particularly useful as an expert on European affairs to the Ottomans, and subsequently in working in diplomacy for them.

 In 1527 Gritti supported King John I of Hungary against Ferdinand I of Habsburg, who wanted the crown for himself.
 He soon became one of the most important allies of King John and served as ambassador between the monarch and the Turkish sultan.
 In 1528 the grand vizier, according to reports, planned to take him on the projected campaign into Hungary where Gritti was to get "an important archbishopric plus a piece of the archduchy of Austria once the Turks had taken them."
 Lodovico stayed in the city of Buda first as King John's advisor, and then between 1530 and 1534 as regent of Hungary.